alparslanyilmaaz/traveller/README.md

 - Clone this repository by
   `git clone https://github.com/alparslanyilmaaz/traveller.git`
 - After cloning run `npm i` command
+- run `npx react-native run-android` for executing.

 - You should install React-Native earlier for executing this project.
+- IOS version is not tested, maybe you can face with errors.

 # Contact
 If you have any question or any improvements please contact me through mail.